11 Top-Rated Things to Do in Albany, OR

 Albany is in the heart of the Willamette Valley of Oregon, approximately halfway between Salem and Eugene.
 The city's historic charm offers a pleasant side trip when driving across the state.
-And with plenty of restaurants, parks, and museums, it's also a standalone destination for the perfect weekend getaway.
+And with plenty of restaurants, parks, museums, and fun things to do, it's also a standalone destination for the perfect weekend getaway.

 History defines Albany, as over 700 buildings in the city are on the National Register of Historic Places.
-Four distinct districts house this old architecture, much of which dates before 1920.
-This dated collection lends to an array of old Victorian homes and a historic downtown district filled with modern pleasures.
+Four unique districts house this old architecture, much of which dates before 1920.
+This antiquated collection lends to an array of old Victorian homes and a historic downtown district filled with modern pleasures.

 But it's so much more than just the past in Albany.
 The town also caters to contemporary travel with regional museums, decorative carousels, and scenic bikeways.
-Other points of interest include large public parks that highlight the Willamette Valley's excellent weather.
+Other attractions include city lakes, blooming gardens, and hot air balloon festivals, and all the fun things to do highlight the Willamette Valley's excellent weather.

 Plan your next stop on an Oregon vacation with our list of the top things to do in Albany.

 Albany is perhaps best known for its visible history.
 The city is home to four designated historic districts and over 700 historic buildings dating back further than 1920.
 So many antiquated homes and businesses line the streets that the city's history is almost unavoidable.

 And like the Historic Downtown Commercial District, Albany does an excellent job of creating a modern feel in these old buildings.
 One of the most popular ways to enjoy this central area is to stroll about and do some window shopping.

 Two other historic districts surround the downtown area to the south.
 The Monteith and Hackleman Districts are the places to find a wide variety of historic homes.
 The city's fourth district, the Airport District, surrounds the still-operating Albany Municipal Airport - one of the world's oldest airports.